Gonzolo Higuaín signs with Miami after leaving Juventus - WHIZ News

-MIAMI (AP) — Gonzolo Higuaín signed with Major League Soccer’s Inter Miami on Friday, a day after the 32-year-old forward terminated his contract with Italian champion Juventus.
+MIAMI (AP) — Gonzalo Higuaín signed with Major League Soccer’s Inter Miami on Friday, a day after the 32-year-old forward terminated his contract with Italian champion Juventus.

 Higuaín signed as a designated player whose salary largest is not counted under the league’s salary cap.